 If you've already driven off, try to stop as soon as possible in a safe place, move away from your car and call for assistance.

-You've realised your mistake and haven't switched your engine on, inform the service station attendant of what's happened, and then call either your car insurance company or breakdown cover if misfuelling is covered under your policy.
+If you've realised your mistake and haven't switched your engine on, inform the service station attendant of what's happened, and then call either your car insurance company or breakdown cover if misfuelling is covered under your policy.
 Follow the instructions they give you as failing to do so could invalidate your cover.

 If you aren't covered for misfuelling or don't have the relevant numbers on you, the service station attendant might be able to provide you with a number for a local assistance company.